kiwixz/csgofloat/README.md

 - libcurl
 - json-c

-You also need a [Steam Web API key](http://steamcommunity.com/dev/apikey).
-Write it in a file named _STEAMKEY_ in root folder of this repository once cloned.
+Finally, you also need a [Steam Web API key](http://steamcommunity.com/dev/apikey).
+Write it, surrounded by quotation marks _"_, in a file named _STEAMKEY_ in root folder of this repository once cloned.

 ## How to test ?